zhubonan/disp/docs/examples/1.1/README.md

 ```

 The first line is important as it sets the environmental variable so the *worker* knows which database to upload the completed structures to.

+In production search using DFT calculations, we need to run `rlaunch` from inside a job script.
+However, because Fireworks does it deal with walltime limits, an extended launcher `trlaunch` should be used instead.
+This way the remaining walltime limit will be taken into consideration.

 Now you can inspect the results with: